Russell-Newton/WordscapesBot/README.md

 ## Requirements:
 - BlueStacks with Wordscapes
-- Google Tesseract-OCR, added to PATH
+- Google Tesseract-OCR, added to PATH (installer in project files)
 - Windows machine